looker-open-source/gcs-storage-intelligence-block/README.md

 ```

 <div style="text-align: justify; line-height: 1.5;">
-This <b>distinct_snapshots</b> table let us obtain the all the different snapshots along the Bucket and Objects tables.
-This will help us to obtain the current or the latest snapshot in subsequent queries.
+The <b>distinct_snapshots</b> table provides a comprehensive list of all unique snapshot timestamps found across the Bucket and Object tables.
+This resource facilitates the retrieval of the latest snapshot for subsequent querying and analysis.

 <br>
-Subsequently, we will retrieve the latest bucket and object attributes by filtering for the <i>MAX(snapshotTime)</i>.
+Subsequently, the latest bucket and object attributes are retrieved by filtering based on the maximum snapshotTime value.

 </div>

 ```
 bucket_attributes_latest AS (